 For a traditional Medicare patient admitted for observation, it is not uncommon to remain in the hospital longer than two midnights due to non-medical reasons including waiting for a transfer to another facility or family situations.
 In these cases, the reason the patient remains hospitalized is the lack of a safe discharge plan.
 Should such a patient’s status be changed from observation to inpatient when crossing the second midnight?
 The short answer is no.

-According to CMS, any traditional Medicare patient whose care is expected to require more than two midnights of hospital care and meets medical necessity for an inpatient stay, should be admitted as a full inpatient.
+According to Centers for Medicare & Medicaid Services (CMS), any Traditional Medicare patient whose care is expected to require more than two midnights of hospital care and meets medical necessity for an inpatient stay, should be admitted as a full inpatient.
 On the other hand, if the patient meets the need for hospital care but is not expected to cross two midnights, they should be admitted as an observation stay (with the exception of patient admitted for services on the CMS Inpatient Only List.)
-If the patient does require care beyond the two midnights and now meets the medical criteria for a full inpatient admission continued stay, the Centers for Medicare & Medicaid Services’ two-midnight rule requires that the patient be converted to an inpatient level of care.
+If the patient does require care beyond the two midnights and now meets the medical criteria for a full inpatient admission continued stay, the CMS Two-Midnight Rule requires that the patient be converted to an inpatient level of care.
 However, without accompanying medical conditions necessitating the extended stay, it is not appropriate to convert the patient from observation to inpatient status for the convenience of time and money when the patient could have been discharged.
 In other words, according to CMS, it would not meet the criteria needed for a change of status to inpatient.

 In such cases, there are some key points to remember: